AaltoRSE/speech2text/docs/source/user_guide.md

 1. Create a Triton cluster account (only done once)

+2. Connect to Triton using the web browser interface

-2. Copy your audio and/or video files to Triton workspace
+3. Copy your audio and/or video files to your Triton workspace

-3. Run speech2text app
+4. Run speech2text app

-4. Process your result files on Triton or copy them to your personal computer
+5. Process your result files on Triton or copy them to your personal computer

-5. Delete the audio and/or result files from Triton when not needed anymore
+6. Delete the audio and/or result files from Triton when not needed anymore

 The workflow described here is suitable for processing sensitive and personal data.
 All data uploaded to and processed on Triton are stored on servers managed by Aalto and can only be accessed from within Aalto network.
 The files and folders on Triton are protected by standard Unix permissions so that only their owner (you) has access to them.